 Whether or not you subscribe to Amazon Prime, the Amazon Video channel is a worthwhile addition to your Roku.
 Those who dish out the $99-per-year membership fee for Prime can stream a large selection of movies and TV shows.
 Amazon Video also offers a la carte purchases and rentals, as well as a growing number of original programs, including the acclaimed Transparent and Mozart in the Jungle.
 For those who don't want a full Amazon Prime subscription, you can subscribe to Amazon Video only for $9 per month.
 Tom's Guide has also compiled an updated list of what to watch on Amazon Video, in case you're looking for recommendations.

 Netflix pioneered the art of the marathon TV watching session, which earns it an easy inclusion in our list of best Roku channels.
 Whether you want to watch newer hits like Black Mirror, or classics like The A-Team, Netflix has something to suit your tastes.
 Netflix also boasts some of the best-made and well-received original programming, from Marvel tie-ins Daredevil and Jessica Jones, to revivals of popular nostalgic shows like Gilmore Girls: A Year in the Life and Fuller House.
-Check out our guide to the best shows on Netflix for a comprehensive view on the best of big red.
+Check out our guide to the best Netflix shows for a comprehensive view on the best of big red.

 Disney Plus brings Disney's massive library of content to the streaming scene.
 You've got animated princess movies, original Star Wars series, a good chunk of the Marvel Cinematic Universe and a whole lot of weird mid-budget live-action movies that you half-remember from your childhood.
 The service costs only $7 per month, which makes it a fair bit cheaper than other streaming services, too.
 Of course, if you prefer not to give Disney any more of your money or attention, that's fair, too; it's become a bit hegemonic in recent years.